edurange/edurange3/README.md

 Additional documentation can be found in the wiki

 ## Installation
-** We recommend using a new Ubuntu 22.04 LTS installation, using Python 3.10 ** ** Support for other Operating Systems and Python versions is not currently offered. **
+**We strongly recommend using a new Ubuntu 22.04 LTS installation, using Python 3.10!**
+**Support for other Operating Systems and Python versions is not currently offered.**

+## Step 1: Clone the edurange3 github repo

 First, clone this repository (choose ONE of these commands, not both!)